← Back to guidesLaser Safety

 - Fire Hazard: Materials, especially flammable ones, can ignite when exposed to high-powered lasers.

-- Blinding: Improper handling or accidents can lead to laser beams blinding pilots or drivers, causing severe accidents.
+- Blinding: Improper handling or accidents can direct beams into airspace, creating serious risks for pilots and others.

 - Camera Sensor Damage: Direct exposure can damage digital camera sensors.